I know what you are thinking.

 We know this as toilet paper clogs toilets, pipes, and sewage systems, which in turn puts a significant load onto any treatment works.

-Therefore, every year, the destruction of virgin forests for tissue products also results in millions of metric tons of carbon dioxide emissions that remain unaccounted for.
+Therefore, the destruction of virgin forests for tissue products results in millions of metric tons of carbon dioxide emissions that remain unaccounted for every year.

 And yet, All of this can be largely avoided or significantly reduced.